iniznet/iniznet/README.md

 # 👋

 I'm someone from mid-level networking who got into full-stack engineering.
-Working both as a full-stack development and WordPress developer.
+Working both as a full-stack software engineer and WordPress developer.

 ---